How Do Discretionary Trusts Work for US Expats in Australia

 Why do people set up discretionary trusts in Australia?

 People set up discretionary trusts in Australia to manage assets and reduce their overall tax burden.

 The trust itself isn’t taxed directly.
 Instead, earnings from the trust—such as income from investments—are distributed to beneficiaries, who are taxed individually.
 By distributing income to family members with little or no other income, the overall tax paid can be significantly reduced.
+Note in some cases, the taxes on the income may be paid by the trustee.

 I want to know more about US taxes abroad